Marjan112/tenth/README.md

 # The Programming Language "Tenth"

-I got bored, so i created programming language similiar to forth called tenth.
+I got bored, so I created a programming language similar to Forth called Tenth.
 By the way you should check out <a href="https://www.forth.com/">forth's website!</a>

-Tenth is very simple and straightforward programming language, Really!
+Tenth is a very simple and straightforward programming language, really!

 I'll show you...